henry2004y/vlasiator_manual/index.md

 Hence, the overall velocity space transformation is a rotation around the local magnetic field direction, with the gyration center given by the $\mathbf{E}\times\mathbf{B}$ drift velocity.
 This transformation can be decomposed into three successive shear motions along the coordinate axes, thus repeating the same fundamental algorithmic structure as the spatial translation update.
 The acceleration update affects the velocity space completely locally within each spatial simulation cell.

-In Vlasiator 5, the default solver uses a 5th order scheme for the acceleration of f w.r.t. $\Delta v$, a 3rd order scheme for the translation of f w.r.t. $\Delta x$.
+In Vlasiator 5, the default solver uses a 5th-order interpolation for the acceleration of $f$ w.r.t. $\Delta v$, a 3rd-order interpolation for the translation of $f$ w.r.t. $\Delta x$.
 The Strang splitting scheme in time is 2nd order.

-Actually this part is not hard to implement.
-Maybe there are some tricks for multi-dimensions.
+(Actually this part is not hard to implement.
+Strangely from my advection test results, Vlasiator is only 1st-order in space for translation and 1st-order in time?)

 Interestingly, the same idea appears in theoretical plasma physics for studying the phase space evolution.
 An extremely hard to solve problem can become quite easy and straightforward by moving in the phase space and shift your calculation completely to another spatial-temporal location.